MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Background and Related Work

-We consider a classifier to be ($\ell_p$-norm) robust at an input $x \in \sR^d$ if it assigns the same label to all perturbed inputs $x+\delta$ such that $\norm{\delta}_p \leq \epsilon$, where $\epsilon \geq 0$ is the attack radius.
-We additionally introduce the notion of the worst-case adversarial perturbation in the sense of minimizing the margin: \begin{definition} Consider an adversarial attack against the confidence margin $m_h(x)$, We define the optimizer of this problem, $\delta^\star_h (x)$, as the \textit{minimum-margin perturbation} of $h (\cdot)$ around $x$.
+We consider a classifier to be ($\ell_p$-norm) robust at some input $x \in \sR^d$ if it assigns the same label to all perturbed inputs $x+\delta$ such that $\norm{\delta}_p \leq \epsilon$, where $\epsilon \geq 0$ is the attack radius.
+We additionally introduce the notion of the worst-case adversarial perturbation in the sense of minimizing the margin: \begin{definition} Consider an adversarial attack against the confidence margin $m_h(x)$, defined as We define the optimizer of this problem, $\delta^\star_h (x)$, as the \textit{minimum-margin perturbation} of $h (\cdot)$ around $x$.
 We further define the optimal objective value, denoted as $\mstar_h (x)$, as the \textit{minimum margin} of $h (\cdot)$ around $x$. \end{definition}

-When the minimum margin is negative, the adversarial perturbation successfully changes the model prediction as a wrong class.
-When the minimum margin is positive, the model is robust at $x$, because perturbations within the radius cannot change the prediction.
+The attack formulation considered in \Cref{def:min_margin} is highly general.
+Intuitively, when the minimum margin is negative, the adversarial perturbation successfully changes the model prediction.
+When it is positive, the model is robust at $x$, as perturbations within radius $\epsilon$ cannot change the prediction.